 Approximate boundaries for CCGs have been derived from Wards and Lower Super output areas.

 Five Clinical Commissioning groups are wholly within Surrey: East Surrey, Guildford & Waverley, North West Surrey, Surrey Downs and Surrey Heath.
 Data for these five CCGs is available in Surrey-i.

 These five cover a large majority of Surrey’s area and population but there are small parts of Surrey which are not included.
 These are:

 - Farnham (part of North East Hampshire and Farnham CCG)

-- Data is available in Surrey-i for the parts of these CCGs in Surrey.
+Some datasets in Surrey-i include data for the parts of these CCGs in Surrey.